 In this electronic age, sending a nude photo may not feel like a crime.
 However, depending on the circumstances, it could result in serious criminal charges.
-Though it is legal for two, consenting adults to send or exchange private pictures, there are cases when sending pictures can result in jail-time:
+Though it is legal for two, consenting adults to send or exchange private pictures, there are cases when sending pictures can result in jail-time.
+We explain sexting laws in California and whether you could go to jail for sexting below.

 When Another Adult Is Involved: